-Market Risk Management, which is independent of the revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our market risk.
-We monitor and control risks through strong firmwide oversight and independent control and support functions across our global businesses.
+Market Risk Management, which is independent of our revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our market risk through risk oversight across our global businesses.

-Managers in revenue-producing units and Market Risk Management discuss market information, positions and estimated risk and loss scenarios on an ongoing basis.
+Managers in revenue-producing units and Market Risk Management discuss market information, positions and estimated loss scenarios on an ongoing basis.
 Managers in revenue-producing units are accountable for managing risk within prescribed limits.
 These managers have in-depth knowledge of their positions, markets and the instruments available to hedge their exposures.